segmentstream-com/segmentstream-com.github.io/_docs/datasources/google sheets.md

 clicks | Clicks count
 cost | Cost count

+You can use our [spreadsheet template](https://docs.google.com/spreadsheets/d/1578IL_rRoZHC7bPnba2rWsIr11KZaXkkJ3KthrrOMPc/edit#gid=0) as reference.

 ### Where to get data on custom costs

 Custom costs from Google Sheets will be uploaded to **customCosts_{ID}** table.